 From time to time, either through Partnerships or internal development, we may enter new lines of business or offer new products and services within existing lines of business.
 These new lines of business or new products and services may present additional risks, particularly in instances where the markets are not fully developed.
 Such risks include the investment of significant time and resources; the possibility that these efforts will not be successful; the possibility that the marketplace does not accept our products or services, or that we are unable to retain Clients that adopt our new products or services; and the risk of additional liabilities associated with these efforts.
 Other risks include developing knowledge of and experience in the new lines of business, integrating the Partner into our systems and culture, recruiting professionals and developing and capitalizing on new relationships with experienced market participants.
 External factors, such as compliance with new or revised regulations, competitive alternatives and shifting market preferences may also impact the successful implementation of a new line of business.
 Failure to manage these risks in the acquisition or development of new businesses could materially and adversely affect our business, financial condition and results of operations.
-In addition, if we dispose of or otherwise exit certain businesses.
+In addition, if we dispose of or otherwise exit certain businesses, there can be no assurance that we will not incur certain disposition-related charges, or that we will be able to reduce overhead related to the divested assets.
 Our investments in new products and services may not generate the expected returns, which could hinder our ability to generate organic growth in the future.